KMC Football Stadium

-The KMC Football Stadium, is an association football stadium in Karachi, Pakistan, with a capacity of around 15,000.
+The KMC Football Stadium is an association football stadium in Karachi, Pakistan, with a capacity of around 15,000.
 The stadium is owned by the Karachi Metropolitan Corporation.
+The stadium is distinct from and one of several major sports venues operated by the Karachi Metropolitan Corporation, alongside the KMC Sports Complex on Kashmir Road, Women Sports Complex in Gulshan-e-Iqbal, Landhi Sports Complex in Landhi, People's Sports Complex in Lyari and Badar-ul-Hasan Sports Complex in Nazimabad.

 The stadium's name has changed in step with Karachi's civic administration.
-It was originally named after the Karachi Municipal Corporation, later became the Karachi Metropolitan Corporation Stadium in 1976, was known as the CDGK Stadium during the City District Government Karachi era (2001–2010), and reverted to KMC Football Stadium after the KMC was restored in 2011.
+It was originally named after the Karachi Municipal Corporation, became the Karachi Metropolitan Corporation Stadium in 1976, was known as the CDGK Stadium during the City District Government Karachi era (2001–2010), and reverted to KMC Football Stadium after the KMC was restored in 2011.

-It is one of the oldest stadiums in the country, and has hosted several international test football matches.
-The Pakistan national team has played here against visiting teams from the Soviet Union, Iran, China, Turkey, Kuwait, Korea, Japan, Germany and USA.
+It is one of the oldest stadiums in the country, and has hosted several international matches for the Pakistan national team.

 History

 Early years

 President of Pakistan Ayub Khan (far right) witnessing a football game at the KMC Stadium in 1958.

-The stadium was built before the partition of British Raj, as a piece of barren land surrounded by a 12 ft wall.

-In 1956, in a match featuring Keamari Union against Baloch XI, the pavilion collapsed with close to 100 people getting injured.
+The stadium was built before the partition of India, as a piece of barren land surrounded by a 12 ft wall.
+In 1956, in a match featuring Keamari Union against Baloch Eleven, the pavilion collapsed with close to 100 people getting injured.

-The then commissioner of Karachi, Ghulam Ahmed Madni visited the ground after the tragedy, being instructed by the president of Pakistan Ayub Khan, to start the renovation work in 1962.
+The then commissioner of Karachi, Ghulam Ahmed Madni, visited the ground after the tragedy, being instructed by the president of Pakistan Ayub Khan, to start the renovation work in 1962.
 The stadium also had their own club called KMC FC, which was formed in the same decade in which the venue was established.